 Visuals always help.
-If you’re a fan of the Savile Row style of Fred Astaire or appreciate the classy duds of George Clooney, find a picture of their suits that you wouldn’t mind emulating, and bring it in as inspiration for your tailor.
+If you’re a fan of the Savile Row style of Fred Astaire or appreciate the classy duds of George Clooney, find a picture of their suits you wouldn’t mind emulating.
+Bring it in as inspiration for your tailor.
 If possible, try to explain what about this particular suit you like.

 Honesty is the Best Policy

 Don’t lie to your tailor.
-He isn’t there to judge you, he just wants to make a suit to fit your needs, whatever they may be.
+He isn’t there to judge you; it’s his profession to make a suit that fits whatever your needs may be.
 What occasion is this suit for?
 Be upfront about where the suit will be worn, and the frequency with which it will be worn.
 It may seem minor to you, but every little detail can be helpful in painting the big picture for him.
 So, tell him the circumstances, explain the kinds of people you work with, the temperature in your office, anything.
 At the very least, you’ll be building rapport with him, and a nice relationship with your tailor is tantamount.

-Along the same lines, don’t feel pressure to act differently during your visit to the tailor.
-Just because you’re getting a suit does not mean you need to affect a certain degree of formality that you otherwise wouldn’t.
+Along the same lines, don’t feel pressure to act differently.
+Just because you’re getting a suit does not mean you should affect a certain degree of formality that you otherwise wouldn’t.
 If you don’t enjoy suits, or if this is your first time ever needing one, don’t be afraid to let him know.

 Get the Most Out of Your Fittings